-As a civilisation, we have begun to worship efficiency above all else.
+It is curious to me that we have begun to worship efficiency above all else.
 I have touched on this before when looking at working effectively.
-But the contention at MundoNovus is that we have gone too far.
+But the question is have gone too far?
 We are damaging our ability to be creative, experiment and innovate.
 In a word, we are not leaving time for curiosity.
 We need more slack in the system.

 Climbing to the top

 As a much younger person, I enjoyed climbing.
 I have climbed in indoor climbing centres, as well as outdoors in Scotland and Wales.
 Back then in the late 80s and early 90s all my climbing experiences were roped in.
 Then I grew older, stopped climbing and did many other things including having a daughter.
 My daughter embraced climbing of her own volition, she started courses in Brighton at Boulder Brighton and continued after we moved to the North West at the Climbing Hangar and The Boardroom.